Micro Preemie – Survival, Care & More

-What is a Micro Preemie?
+What Is a Micro Preemie?

-A premature baby born before completing 26 weeks gestation period or weighs under 1.12 lb is called a micro preemie.
+A premature baby born before completing 26 weeks gestation period or weighs under 1.12 lb is called a micro preemie (1).
 For the micro preemie to thrive, you must know in advance that these babies are very different from full-term babies and their emotional and physical needs have to be catered to with great care and caution.

 What Are the Causes of Giving Birth to a Micro Preemie Baby?